Below Four Sauna Sessions a Week, the Mortality Curve Is Flat

 The 30-year curve nobody quotes correctly

-Here's what the curve actually shows:
+Here is what the curve actually shows.

-- **1 session/week:** baseline reference.
+One session per week is the baseline reference.
 No statistically significant CVD mortality benefit.

-Read it twice.
 The benefit is not linear.
-It's a step function.
+It is a step function.
 The step happens between session three and session four.

 Most Americans sauna once or twice a week.
 They are sitting in the flat part of the curve, sweating for nothing.

 Why minute nineteen is the whole game

-Heat shock protein 70 doesn't upregulate at 12 minutes.
-It needs core temperature elevation sustained past the inflection point (Iguchi 2012, Eur J Appl Physiol, n=25: HSP70 +49% at 19 min, +11% at 12 min).
+Heat shock protein 70 does not upregulate at 12 minutes.
+It needs core temperature elevation sustained past the inflection point.

 The catch is the clock.
-At minute twelve, your brain wants out.
-It's a near-universal drop-out point.
-The Finnish baths solved this with social pressure — you don't leave because Pekka next to you would notice.
+At minute twelve, the brain wants out.
+It is a near-universal drop-out point.

 Why the 79°C threshold matters more than the wall thermostat

 The Kuopio cohort averaged 79°C, 19-minute sessions.
-The 2026 extension stratified by temperature:
+The 2026 extension stratified by temperature.

-Most U.S. gym saunas run 60-65°C. The thermostat reads "80" and the actual bench temp is 64 because the door opens every 90 seconds.
-Verify with a $14 thermometer or you're not on the curve.
+Most U.S. gym saunas run 60 to 65°C. The thermostat on the wall reads "80" and the actual bench temperature is 64 because the door opens every 90 seconds.

 Where cardio-only fails the inherited-risk profile